mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### Zero downtime upgrades for air-gapped deployments

-Kubernetes Operators and other IT operations team members can use their laptop or USB drive to transfer pre-created bundles, including OS dependencies and DKP binaries into an air-gapped environment with no external connectivity.
+You can now use your laptop or USB drive to transfer pre-created air-gapped bundles, including OS dependencies and DKP binaries into your air-gapped environment with no external connectivity.
 This improves the availability of the DKP air-gapped deployment and productivity of your IT operations team.

+For more information, see the [air-gapped bundle](????????) documentation.

-### Unified user interfaces
+### Unified DKP user interfaces

-This provides a smooth experience independent of where you start your journey.
+The unified DKP user interface provides a smooth experience independent of where you start your journey.
 A DKP Essential customer can simply update your license to access DKP Enterprise features without having to learn another interface.

 ### Kaptain AI/ML, D2iQ’s AI/ML offering